Minor in Applied International Studies

 - The equivalent of four semesters of college language training related to the student's geographical specialization.
 Upper-level language subjects (beyond first-year subjects) may count toward the six-subject total.

-- An intensive international experience (MISTI, D-Lab, or other experience for at least two to three months).
+- An intensive international experience (MISTI, D-Lab, or other experience for at least two months).

 - A research seminar in international studies and social science, 17.591 Research Seminar in Applied International Studies.
 In consultation with the instructor, students pick a topic for extensive independent research and, over the course of the semester, complete a lengthy term paper.
 Normally students will take this seminar after completing some coursework and their international experience.